Automatic Detection of Interplanetary Coronal Mass Ejections in Solar Wind In Situ Data: Discussion

 Figure \ref{fig:periodfullresult} graphically illustrates the way in which our predictions work.
 Visual inspection already suggests the high level of accordance between the predicted label and the ground truth label.
 Even though not every single event is captured in its entirety, the algorithm definitely highlights areas of interest.

 Not surprisingly, the results for the full Wind dataset are significantly better than the results for the reduced datasets, which contain fewer parameters.
-Nevertheless, a considerable number of ICMEs have been detected for these datasets as well.
+The severe benefit that can be gained from using the full dataset has already been shown by \citeA{nguyen}.
+Nevertheless, a considerable number of ICMEs have been detected for the reduced datasets as well.
 Interestingly, only a minor improvement could be gained by combining the datasets during training.
 In deep learning, more data usually leads to better generalisation and thereby better results.
 Even though the Dice Coefficient slightly increases, the underlying datasets and their respective labels seem to contain certain inconsistencies.
 This assumption is also supported by the fact that the performance on the STEREO-A dataset is considerably better than on the other two reduced datasets.
 A possible explanation lies in the ambiguity included in the labeling.
 The differences shown from one catalog to another as well as the amount of events retrospectively added through the pipeline of \citeA{nguyen} display the disagreement between experts.
 These biases are adopted as the algorithm learns from the labels and result in the fact that a certain threshold regarding performance can probably not be exceeded.

 As highlighted in \citeA{nguyen}, there is a substantial chance of false positives actually being ICMEs or at least ICME-like structures.
 Figure \ref{fig:fp} shows an example of a false positive that resembles an ICME.
 In comparison, Figure \ref{fig:fn} shows a false negative, where the signatures are not as prominent as in other examples.
 To sum up, the incompleteness of the catalogs impairs training and evaluation at the same time.